-Randolph Community College's Armadillo Cafe is located in the Student Services Center on the Asheboro Campus.
-The Cafe offers delicious choices for breakfast, lunch and dinner at reasonable prices.
-Choose from a wide variety of fountain and bottled beverages, snacks, and ice cream.
+Randolph Community College's Armadillo Cafe, located in the Student Services Center on the Asheboro Campus, offers delicious choices for breakfast, lunch and dinner at reasonable prices, as well as a wide variety of fountain and bottled beverages, snacks, and ice cream.
 Hours may vary during registration periods, semester breaks, holidays, and other changes to the normal college operational schedule.
 Call 336-633-0249 for more information.

 R. Alton Cox Learning Resources Center (LRC)

 The Distance Education Department offers support services for faculty, staff, and students.
-The department coordinates RCC's distance education programs and provides technical assistance in the implementation and use of distance education technologies to assist faculty and staff with curriculum development and instruction for students.
+The department coordinates RCC’s distance education and videoconferencing programs and provides technical assistance in the implementation and use of distance education technologies.
 Offices for Distance Education are located on the second floor of the Learning Resources Center.

 Other Asheboro Campus Buildings

-The M. H. Branson Business Education Center is a modern facility with classrooms, labs and offices for the College’s Business curricula.
-The Design Center provides space for Advertising & Graphic Design and Interior Design.
-A Computer Technology Center houses the College’s administrative computers and part of the Business curricula.
+The M. H. Branson Business Education Center houses classrooms, labs and offices for the College’s Business curricula.
+The Design Center provides space for Advertising & Graphic Design, Interior Design, and the Math Lab.
+The Computer Technology Center houses the College’s Information Technology Services, the computer programs, and part of the Business curricula.
 The Health & Science Center houses biology, physics, chemistry, and health occupations classes and includes a multimedia lab and faculty offices.

 Opened in the summer of 2009, the Richard Petty Education Center showcases the College’s Collision Repair & Refinishing Technology and Automotive Systems Technology programs.
 The Building Trades Center is home to many Continuing Education classes.
 The Foundation Conference Center houses the Foundation offices and a flexible meeting space for College and community groups.

-The Continuing Education and Industrial Center, which is under construction, is a 46,000 square foot facility that will double the space available for the College’s Corporate & Continuing Education classes, double the size of the Small Business Center, and more than double the size of the lab space for RCC’s Computer-Integrated Machining program.
-The building will also house the Electrical/Electronics Technology and Industrial Engineering Technology programs and provide a 3,000-square-foot Business & Industry Training Center for local businesses to hold meetings and
+The Continuing Education and Industrial Center, a LEED-Gold certified building that opened in January 2013, is a 47,283-squarefoot facility that houses the College’s Workforce Development & Continuing Education classes, the Small Business Center, and classroom and lab space for RCC’s Computer-Integrated Machining, Electrical Systems Technology, and Mechatronics Engineering Technology programs.
+The building also houses a 3,000-square-foot Corporate Training Center for local businesses to hold meetings and conferences.